mrmonopoly-cyber/arithmetic_combinators/Readme.md

 - Supports basic arithmetic operations: addition (`+`), subtraction (`-`), multiplication (`*`), and division (`/`).
 - Handles integer numbers, both positive and negative.
-- Includes a Command Line Interface (CLI) that starts automatically when the program is run.
+- Includes a Command Line Interface (CLI) that starts automatically when the program starts.

 ## Theory